opengeospatial/omsf-profile/README.md

 OM_TimeSeriesObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_TimeSeriesObservation | omsf:TimeseriesObservation
 OM_TruthObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_TruthObservation | omsf:TruthObservation

-XML encoding for the O&M UML classes OM_ComplexObservation, OM_DiscreteCoverageObservation, OM_GeometryObservation, OM_Observation, OM_PointCoverageObservation, and OM_TemporalObservation is not provided.
-It is intentionally more limited than the Observations and Measurements - XML Implementation ([OGC Document 10-025r1](http://portal.opengeospatial.org/files/?artifact_id=41510)) and OGC Observations and Measurements – JSON implementation ([OGC Document 15-100r1](https://portal.opengeospatial.org/files/64910)) which able to express the full O&M abstract model.
+XML encodings for the O&M UML classes OM_ComplexObservation, OM_DiscreteCoverageObservation, OM_GeometryObservation, OM_Observation, OM_PointCoverageObservation, and OM_TemporalObservation are not provided.
+Thus this implementation is intentionally more limited than the Observations and Measurements - XML Implementation ([OGC Document 10-025r1](http://portal.opengeospatial.org/files/?artifact_id=41510)) and OGC Observations and Measurements – JSON implementation ([OGC Document 15-100r1](https://portal.opengeospatial.org/files/64910)) which are able to express the full O&M abstract model.

 This application profile does not provide encodings for the sampling feature data, as the feature of interest is only presented by it's geometry, optionally by it's name and, also optionally, by a remote reference to the description of the complete feature of interest.

 The purpose of this application schema is to provide simple GML encodings for the most used O&M Observation types, and thus enable interoperable O&M data exchange with software applications, servers and clients limited to using simple (non-complex) GML features compatible with the GML Simple Features profile, version 2.0.
 For many WFS servers and clients, as well as geographical data presenting and analysing software, handling the complex feature structure mandated by the O&M XML Implementation (as in OGC 10-025r1), is possible only by a considerable implementation cost, added code complexity and lower performance.
 In cases when these costs cannot be justified, and when the actual provided data is relatively simple, the O&M Simple Features Profile application schema provides an alternative encoding for providing O&M Observations.

-## Design
+## Design considerations

 The following primary design goals have been followed (in priority order):